 Instructions

 - Add the remaining 2 tablespoons flour and stir for a minute until it starts to cook.
 Slowly add the wine, water, tomato paste, and sugar, stirring to make sure the flour dissolves evenly into the liquid, and scraping up any caramelized bits in the bottom of the pan.
-Return the meat to the pan.
+Return the meat to the pan with any accumulated juices.

 Notes